Yuvraj Singh cancer memoir 'shares grief'

 Yuvraj returned to international cricket less than a year after he was diagnosed with a rare lung cancer.

 The 31-year-old underwent treatment in the US in 2012.
-His decision to speak about his illness is rare in a country where few celebrities do.'New struggles'
+His decision to speak about his illness is rare in a country where few celebrities do.

 He writes in the book that his story is "about my life cancer, with cancer, and my life after it".